Best Agentic AI Companies in 2026

 | Pros |

-| 5.0/5 Clutch across 22 verified reviews; multiple 2025–2026 AI/ML engagements documented |
+| 5.0/5 Clutch across 31 verified reviews; multiple 2025–2026 AI/ML and agent engagements documented |

-| Embedded staff aug model: client owns architecture, IP, and the resulting capability |
+| 24–48 hour matching SLA; embedded staff-aug model where the client owns architecture, IP and the resulting capability |

-| London HQ covers US East Coast, Middle East, and full European business hours from one base |
+| London HQ plus nearshore Eastern Europe covers US East Coast, Middle East, and full European business hours |

 | Cons |

-| Not a fit for buyers seeking a turnkey managed agent platform; Uvik does not sell its own orchestration product |
+| Not a fit for buyers seeking a turnkey managed agent platform; Uvik Software does not sell its own orchestration product |

 | 50–249 team size limits very large simultaneous mobilizations (50+ engineers in a single quarter) |